Starting a blog is easy.

 You need a number of performance optimization plugins to speed up your blog.
 Thankfully you can cover most of these optimizations with free plugins.

-With the introduction of Gutenberg editor in WordPress 5.0, bloggers can now create content using a block-based editor.
+With the introduction of the Gutenberg editor in WordPress 5.0, bloggers can now create content using a block-based editor.
 By default, WordPress offers a set of basic content blocks such as a paragraph, image, call-to-action button, shortcode, and so on.
-By adding in Gutenberg Block plugins, you get to add more engaging elements (for examples – FAQ, accordion, author profile, carousel, click-to-tweets, GIF blocks, etc) to your blog.
+By adding in Gutenberg Block plugins, you get to add more engaging elements (for example – FAQ, accordion, author profile, carousel, click-to-tweets, GIF blocks, etc) to your blog.